TropicSapling/triforce/README.md

 ### Pattern matching
 ![section banner](img/sections/pattern_matching.PNG)

 1. When a pattern name is used, the compiler will try to find a matching pattern definition.
-If it can't find any match, it reports a compile error.
+If it can't find any match, it reports a compile time error.

 2. If 2 or more variables in the same function have the same name they will be pattern matched to be equal.
 	- i.e. in `$x $y $x => <...>` the 2 `x`s must be equal